Showing posts with label sites. Show all posts

 I ordered chicken with Mac and cheese.

-We spent the night at Comfort Inn in Pique, Ohio, and began our journey the next day.
+We spent the night at the Comfort Inn in Piqua, Ohio, and began our journey the next day.
+Room 304

 Lobby at Comfort Inn Pique, Ohio

-I took pictures of markers of Mackinaw City, Iron Horse, Chief Wawatam, The Algoma, Mackinaw’s Civil War Dahlgren Cannons, Mackinaw, Mackinac, or Michilimackinac?, the village of Mackinaw City Merchant Directory, Historic Mackinaw City, and Mackinaw’s First Business District.
+I took pictures of markers in Mackinaw City, including the Iron Horse, Chief Wawatam, The Algoma, Mackinaw's Civil War Dahlgren Cannons, and the village's Merchant Directory.
+I also photographed Historic Mackinaw City and Mackinaw's First Business District.

 The Gateway to Mackinac Island

-We had a group picture taken at the port after we embarked on the ferry.
+We had a group photo taken at the port after we boarded the ferry.

 We rode through the state park and visited several shops.

-We were told that during the peak tourist season, there were around 500 horses used to carry goods and tourists throughout the city.
-Thousands of bicycles are there for rent.
+We were told that during the peak tourist season, approximately 500 horses were used to carry goods and tourists throughout the city.
+Thousands of bicycles are available for rent.
 No vehicles are allowed on the Island.

-We walked inside the Grand Hotel & blooming were tulips, & buttercups on the hotel grounds.
+We walked inside the Grand Hotel, and blooming were tulips and buttercups on the hotel grounds.

-We ate fried fish, baked potato, salad, bread, and white cake with strawberry topping for dinner at The Galley in Saint Ignace, MI.
+We ate fried fish, baked potato, salad, bread, and white cake with strawberry topping at The Galley in Saint Ignace, MI, for dinner.

 We loaded back onto the bus that took us to the hotel.